zhangzx-uiuc/dockerized_api_example/README.md

 # dockerized_api_example

-This is an example of a dockerized API and some detailed instructions on how to build it.
+This is an example of a dockerized API and some detailed on how to build it.

 ### 1. Write a single Python function that runs your trained model and returns the output.